qkost/raiders-of-the-lost-dice/NPCs/Dr. April Moors.md

 * [[Ember]]'s mentor
 * Ember respects her greatly, but hasn't seen her in years
-* Potentially moved to the Hall of Erudition in Zadash?

-Background
-* Conjurer
-* Planewalker

-Dr. April Moores
 * kicked out for suspected necromancy
 * Tower in [[Port Zoon]] (relocatable) - Timuafa
 * Knows about Thinora collaborating with Ludinus to create a weapon